-Supporting Businesses In Thailand For 40 Years
+Supporting Thailand’s Businesses And Communities For 40+ Years

 But it’s not only tourism that boosts the national economy.
 The other major growth driver?
 As a trade-oriented economy, exports make up 65% of GDP, outweighing tourist dollars by far.
 Thailand certainly produces a diverse number of products.
 At 86% of total shipments, manufacturing goods make up most exports, such as: